Skip to content ↓

 Numeracy/Maths

 The school uses a variety of teaching and learning styles in mathematics lessons.
 Our principal aim is to develop children‟s knowledge, skills and understanding in mathematics.
 We do this through a daily lesson that has a high proportion of whole class and group-direct teaching.
-Our lessons are based on the National Curriculum and the White Rose Schemes of Work for Mathematics.
+Our lessons are based on the National Curriculum and the Effective Maths Schemes of Work for Mathematics.
 During these lessons we encourage children to ask as well as answer mathematical questions.
 They have the opportunity to use a wide variety of resources such as number lines, number squares, digit cards and small apparatus where it will enhance their learning.
 Wherever possible we encourage the children to apply their learning in everyday situations.

 Religious Education